-This section will suggest some of the things Retired Soldiers can do now to help their families prepare for the future.
-It will also summarize the major benefits to which the surviving spouses and, in some cases, the children or parents of Retired Soldiers may be entitled.
+This section will suggest some of the things you can do now to help your family prepare for the future.
+It will also summarize the major benefits to which your surviving spouses and, in some cases, children or parents may be entitled.

-In planning for the future, it is important to remember that retired pay stops when the Retired Soldier dies unless the Retired Soldier elected to participate in the Survivor Benefit Plan (SBP).
-Participation in the Retired Serviceman's Family Protection Plan (RSFPP) is also possible if the retirement date was prior to September 21, 1972.
-A Retired Soldier was permitted to participate in both plans.
+In planning for the future, it is important to remember that retired pay stops when you die unless you elected to participate in the Survivor Benefit Plan (SBP).
+Participation in the Retired Serviceman's Family Protection Plan (RSFPP) is also possible if your retirement date was prior to 21 September 1972.
+Retired Soldiers were permitted to participate in both plans.

-Retired Soldiers are responsible for ensuring their families understand that applications must be made to the appropriate government agencies before survivor benefits can be paid.
-It is also a Retired Soldier's responsibility to advise their families to file applications for all benefits for which they might be eligible.
+You are responsible for ensuring your family understands that they must apply to the appropriate government agencies before survivor benefits can be paid.
+It is also your responsibility to advise your family to file applications for all benefits for which they might be eligible.